OAGi/Score/docs/user_guide/index.rst

 2. `Find the desired namespace <#find-a-namespace>`__.

-3. Click on the URI of the desired namespace to open the “Namespace Detail” page.
+3. Click on the URI of the desired namespace to open the "Namespace Detail" page.

 4. Change the properties of the namespace.
 The URI is required and must follow the URI syntax.

-5. Click “Update” to save changes or click “Back” to cancel changes.
+5. Click "Update" to save changes or click "Back" to cancel changes.

 Create a namespace
 ^^^^^^^^^^^^^^^^^^

-1. Click on the “View/Edit Namespace” under the “Core Component” menu at the top of the page.
+1. Click on the "View/Edit Namespace" under the "Core Component" menu at the top of the page.

-2. Click the “New Namespace” button at the top right of the page.
+2. Click the "New Namespace" button at the top right of the page.

 3. Specify at least the URI according to the URI specification syntax.